deepintocode/100-days-of-code/log.md

 **Thoughts:** One more project left to finish the front end libraries projects on FreeCodeCamp!!
 Getting there!

 **Link to work:** [React calculator repo on Github](https://github.com/deepintocode/calculator).

+## Day 47: September 16, 2018

+**Today's Progress**: Started building a new blog using Gatsbyjs and played with p5js for a bit.

+**Thoughts:** Using a technology that's based on Reactjs kind of feels good.